Lukaku will be at the Chelsea meet on Monday - Breaking Latest News

 With the transfer to Inter skipped, the Belgian striker will show up in Cobham waiting to land at Juve or elsewhere.
-But he shouldn’t be touring the US with the Blues
+But he will not go on tour in the US with the Blues

 The return